Anna Gamel |

 Now, if you’re a coupon enthusiast, CVS has your back.
 The amount of CVS rewards you earn are based on pre-coupon prices, while Walgreens deducts coupon values first.
 That makes CVS the slightly better option for couponers.

-When it comes to rolling over rewards, CVS shines.
+When it comes to rolling rewards, CVS shines.
 You can use your ExtraBucks right away in the next transaction to earn even more rewards.
-But, Walgreens Register Rewards are a one-and-done thing.
+But Walgreens Register Rewards are a one-and-done thing.

-Plus, Walgreens gives you a whole year to use your points, which is way better than CVS’s 30-day expiration policy on ExtraBucks.
-But here's a cool thing about CVS — you only need to hit 98% of the deal threshold to get the full reward, while Walgreens requires you to spend the full amount.
+And here's one of the coolest things about CVS — you only need to hit 98% of the deal threshold to get the full reward, while Walgreens requires you to spend the full amount.

 Winner: Walgreens